 Theatre Incarnate’s mandate is to produce artistically significant theatre.
 Our mission is to push the artistic habits and craftsmanship that create engaging theatre, and through a strict adherence to the unity of design with directorial concept, we will compulsively play with genre, form, style, and multi-disciplinary approaches to our art.
 With these fundamental principles, our goal is to foster fresh artistic opportunities for both the audience and theatre community.

-Since our re-incorporation in 2006, with over thirteen productions, eight that were new works, Theatre Incarnate consistently proves itself as a dedicated and theatrically innovative company to continually watch.
-We have also facilitated a number of performance workshops and various staged readings of new plays.
+Since our re-incorporation in 2006, Theatre Incarnate has produced/co-produced twenty projects, eight that were new works.
+Theatre Incarnate consistently proves itself as a dedicated and theatrically innovative company to continually watch!
+We are also dedicated to the development of new plays and original creations.
 In addition to this, through the use of our studio facilities and expertise, we support and assist other small theatre companies in their endeavours.

 Brenda is a physical theatre artist and designer.
 With Theatre Incarnate she has had the opportunity to create many original and/or adaptive works including: Dionysus is Getting Impatient, Master Orloff, Guernica, and Men Seldom.
 She has trained in physical theatre with the company Teatr Korzenie; creating three shows with them Death is Within Me, Replika 8 and Verge-In.
 Two of which were performed in Poland and presented at the International Theatre Festival in Tczew, Poland.
 Replika 8 earned the “Best Performance Award” at the festival.
 Brenda has also trained with One Yellow Rabbit, Ghost River Theatre, John Turner in Clown, Young Lungs Dance Exchange, and Tom Stroud in Improvised Movement.
 Brenda teaches acting at Prairie Theatre Exchange and previously at the University of Manitoba.
 She is the Head of Wardrobe at Prairie Theatre Exchange.
 To see Brenda’s Portfolio go to link here.